-Determine project eligibility.
+Determine project eligibility:

 - A limited number of federal funding streams (known as "accounts") are eligible for CDS.
-This guide includes a list of eligible accounts with brief descriptions for your review (see below). - If you identify an account that may be a fit for your project, please reach out for more detailed information about eligibility.
+This guide includes a list of eligible accounts that were supported in the FY22 process with brief descriptions and requirements for your review (see below). - If you identify an account that may be a fit for your project, please reach out for more detailed information about eligibility via email cdsrequests@king.senate.gov. - The list of eligible accounts is subject to change pending instructions from the Appropriations Committee for the FY23 appropriations process.
+Senator King's CDS website will be updated accordingly when the FY23 guidance is available. - To the extent you submit an application for a CDS project in an account that is no longer eligible once the FY23 guidance has been released, a member of Senator King's staff will reach out to you.

-Gather necessary documentation.
+Gather necessary documentation:

 - The Senate Appropriations Committee requires a significant amount of information in order to properly vet CDS submissions.
-Quality, complete, and accurate responses are essential to advancing your request. - Requirements will include: - o Information about the requesting entity, including a confirmation of government or non-profit status. - o Full description of the project and a justification for use of federal funds. - Full description of the project's budget, including total project cost, amount requested, and use of any additional funding streams. - o Plans to meet project matching requirements, if applicable. - Certification that no individual associated with the project has any pecuniary interest in the project - o Demonstration of strong community support and engagement with the project. - Examples include but are not limited to: letters of support from elected officials; city or town council resolutions; press articles highlighting need for the project; support from newspaper editorial boards; and state or local planning documents referencing the project. - o Additional information specific to the account. - Senator King will also be required to certify that neither he nor his immediate family have a financial interest in the project and that project requests are from eligible entities.
+Quality, complete, and accurate responses are essential to advancing your request. - Requirements will include:

+- o Information about the requesting entity, including a tax id number and confirmation of government or non-profit status. - o Full description of the project and a justification for use of federal funds. - o Full description of the project's budget, including total project cost, amount requested, and use of any additional funding streams.
+A standard, detailed budget form for the project request is available here (insert hyperlink).
+Plans to meet project matching requirements, if applicable. - Certification that no individual associated with the project has any pecuniary interest in the project - o Demonstration of strong community support and engagement with the project. - Examples include but are not limited to: letters of support from elected officials; city or town council resolutions; press articles highlighting need for the project; support from newspaper editorial boards; and state or local planning documents referencing the project. - o Additional information specific to the account eligibility (see account list below). - Senator King will also be required to certify that neither he nor his immediate family have a financial interest in the project and that project requests are from eligible entities.

-Submit the request through our online form.
+Submit the request through our online form:

-- The deadline for submitting CDS requests to our office is 5pm on Wednesday, June 2, 2021. - You can access the submission form on our website at king.senate.gov/CDSRequests - We encourage you to review the questions and prepare answers ahead of time; the form will not save your answers if you close out before submitting.
+- The deadline for submitting CDS requests to our office is 5pm on Thursday, March 31, 2022.
+This deadline may be extended pending the outcome of the FY22 appropriations process. - You can access the submission form on our website at (hyperlink to King CDS Website) - We encourage you to review the questions and prepare answers ahead of time; the form will not save your answers if you close out before submitting.

 Please note that the CDS requests selected for submission by Senator King will be made public to ensure transparency and accountability.

-Disclaimer
+Submission of any CDS request should not be construed as a guarantee that funding will be requested or awarded.

+Disclaimer: